SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 LABELING: YOUR SUBMISSION MUST BE LABELED PROPERLY TO ENSURE CONSIDERATION.

-LABELING FILMS: Put the WAB tracking number on the envelope you are using to send in the submission.
-Please insure your DISC(s) are clearly labeled on BOTH the DISC cover and the DISC itself in the below format:
+LABELING THUMB DRIVES: Put the WAB tracking number on the envelope you are using to send in the submission.
+Please insure your Thumb Drive is clearly labeled on the thumb drive itself in the below format:

 TOTAL RUN TIME